 I steadied my voice.
 “Only this one.”
 What a stupid thing to say!
-My head was empty, there was nothing witty to say.
+My head was empty.

 “Your boss says, you are a capable man.
 A bit soft, but capable nevertheless.
 We’ll see about that.”
 He looks at his manicured nails with interest.

 He noded a tiny bit, and the men shoved Benny into my back.
-I felt him bump into me, grab for my jacket and going down unto his knees.
+I felt him bump into me, grab for the sleeves of my jacket and go down unto his knees.
 His shoulder, his temple pressed into my knee pit and the back of my thighs.